cosmos/vega-test/README.md

 --yes
 ```

-after voting period finishes, check the vote result by
+After the voting period finishes, check the vote result by using:

 ```shell
 $BINARY query gov proposal 54
 ```
-the proposal status should be `PROPOSAL_STATUS_PASSED`.
+The proposal status should be `PROPOSAL_STATUS_PASSED`.
 ```shell
 content:
   '@type': /cosmos.upgrade.v1beta1.SoftwareUpgradeProposal